ranjitgautam828-eng/cybersecurity-fundamentals/linux/README.md

 ## How to Use This File

-1. The commands and keywords you'll learn are mostly in **alphabetical order** for easier use and search.
-Or you can just      jump in if you already know what you're looking for.
-As its in alphabetic order, some more advance concept may come         first or you may not understand something, just use the file i will mention it in their own section.
+1. The commands and keywords you'll learn are mostly in **alphabetical order** for easier use and search or you can just      jump in if you already know what you're looking for.

+2. As its in alphabetic order, some more advance concept may come first or you may not understand something, just use the file i will mention it in their own section.

-2. Each entry includes:
+3. Each entry includes:
    - Description (If needed)
    - Basic command use
    - Common mistakes I've made
    - Sometimes advanced arguments/options

-3. Concepts (not just commands) are included — like how a command works under the hood.
+4. Concepts (not just commands) are included — like how a command works under the hood.

 ---